 Growth, Demand and Deleveraging (with Brian Greaney)

-We present evidence that weak household demand contributed to a reduction in firm and establishment entry in the Great Recession.
+We present evidence that weak household demand contributed to a reduction in firm entry in the Great Recession.
 Motivated by this evidence, we characterize aggregate growth dynamics in response to demand shocks in a broad class of endogenous growth models.
 We show that the aggregate impacts of demand shocks are determined completely through their impact on current profits, and take a tractable form.
 We then study quantitatively the response of growth to a severe deleveraging event in general equilibrium, by coupling this class with the classic incomplete markets setting for households.
 We find a persistent recession induced by deleveraging can significantly influence growth in productivity.
 In turn, the growth slowdown provides a novel source of propagation; households increase savings in response to future slow growth, exacerbating the fall in demand, and slowing the recovery.

 Works in Progress

 Declining Dynamism, Increasing Markups and Missing Growth: The Role of the Labor Force (with Michael Peters)